Haraden994/SpaceBeyondSpace/Documents/DataOrganizationDocument.md

  - _SFX_, containing the sound effects.
 This directory is divided into two different directories:
    - _Environment_, containing enviromental sound effects.
    - _Actors_, containing actors related sound effects.
-- _Texts_, containing the game related texts.
+- _Lang_, containing the game related texts.
 This directory is divided into two different directories:
  - _Dialogues_, containing the dialogues' texts.
  - _GameplayTexts_, containing the texts related to the gameplay itself.
+- _Concepts_, containing the concept arts related to the game (such as images for the documents).

 ##File Naming Convention

-To keep an organization over the files, their names are chosen in a consistent and descriptive way, so that it’s easier to store or find a file and to understand its content by reading its name.
-A file naming convention also helps us to distinguish files from each others and to keep a chronological order between them, according to their creation date.
-Indeed we adopted the following file naming convention for our project’s files:
+To keep an organization over the files, their names have to be chosen in a consistent and descriptive way, so that it’s easier to store or find a file and to understand its content by reading its name.
+For this reason we adopted the PascalCase practice and the following file naming convention for the files in our project:
-- Project name: GLD (standing for Game and Level Design project).
-- Creation date in the format YYYYMMDD, to keep files in chronological order.
-- Location: the file parent directory (abbreviated).
+- For the documents:
-- Type of data: the file type, base on his parent directory.
-- Conditions: filename and, eventually, attributes.
-The conditions have the camel case format.
+ -  _(DocumentName)_ (e.g. "DataOrganizationDocument.md")
-- Version number of the file in the format (v#)
+- For the images related to the documents:
-- File extension: (.extension)

-Each item of this list, except for the file extension, is separated from the others by an underscore (“_”).
-So, a general file should have the following name format:

-ProjectName_CreationDate_Location_Type_Conditions_Version.Extension

-For example, this document is stored as:

-GLD_20170111_Docs_Ref_DataManagementDocument_v1.doc
+ - _(DocumentName)_\__(ImageName)_* (e.g. "DOD_DirectoryStructure.png")
+- For the assets:
+ - _(AssetTypeAbbreviation)(Category)[1-N]\(Name)_\__(Attribute)[0-N]_ (e.g. "TexPropsChest_Small.png")

+*In case of a long file name, an appropriate abbreviation of the _DocumentName_ will be used.

+The asset types (and their respective abbreviations) are the following ones:
+- Textures (Tex)
+- 3D Models (3dm)
+- Videos (Vid)
+- Audios (Aud)
+- Lang (Lang)
+- Concepts (Conc)

+The category identifies what the file is related to and at least one is needed.
+Attributes are optional.